Haemophilus influenzae Invasive Disease, 2006

 The 12 deaths occurred in patients ranging in age from 18 to 88 years.
 Five case-patients presented with pneumonia, five with bacteremia without another focus of infection, one with meningitis, and one with a urinary tract infection.
 Eleven case-patients had H. influenzae isolated from blood and one from cerebral spinal fluid.
 Eight had significant underlying medical conditions.
 Of the 12 case-patients who died, seven case-isolates were untypeable isolates, three were serotype f, and two were not available from the hospital lab.

-- Note: For up to date infromation see: Haemophilus influenzae (invasive disease)
+- Note: For up to date information see: Haemophilus influenzae (invasive disease)

 - Go to full issue: Annual Summary of Communicable Diseases Reported to the Minnesota Department of Health, 2006